DHCP like DNS is a network service that is vital to networking and the internet.

 All network devices (PCs,Tablets,Smart phones) come equipped with a DHCP client, and when they boot up they contact the DHCP server, and request an IP address.

 You don’t need to tell the client the IP address of the DHCP server as the client uses a broadcast mechanism to locate it.

 This means that the DHCP server must be located on the same broadcast networks as the client. -Not a problem with home networks.
 See the basic networking tutorial.

 DHCP Server- What is it ? and What t does

 A DHCP server is responsible for allocating IP addresses to DHCP clients.

 The DHCP server is configured with a range of IP addresses that it can assign and also with other settings like DNS servers, default gateway addresses etc.

-Provided everything is working OK they get an IP address, and other settings
+Provided everything is working OK they get an IP address, and other settings when they boot up.

 The IP addresses from a DHCP server are normally leased, and must be renewed periodically.